carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/bbp_LA_BASIN_500/rotated_ruptures_m6p6_vert_ss_surface/README.md

 | Distance | 20.0, 50.0, 100.0 km | 3-dimensional distance between the site and the rupture surface. |
 | **Total # Simulations** | **21600** | Total number of combinations of the above. |

-## M6.6 SS RSQSim Rupture Match Criteria
+## M6.6 SS Rupture Match Criteria
 *[(top)](#table-of-contents)*

-We condisder 400 events in the catalog which match the following criteria:
+We condisder 400 events which match the following criteria:

 * M=[6.55,6.65]
 * Ztor=[0.0,1.0]